When to label:

 Who will be contributing to the workspace?
 Project managers, agency partners, creatives?

-After your team has decided the board structure, use Labels to help organize the content within boards.
+After your team has decided on the board structure, use Labels to help organize the content within boards.

 Example: Let's say you have a "San Diego" board for an event that took place in San Diego.
 Since San Diego is already the name of the board, there is no need to label the location in each picture.
 That said, you might want to add image-specific labels to each asset if a wide variety of shots were taken — "hotdog" "hamburger "popcorn" etc.